These are pre-fab houses. Emphasis on “fab.”

-Kronke lives on the family farm where he grew up near Eugene raising cows, hazelnuts, Christmas trees and milling timber.
+Kronke lives on the family farm where he grew up near Eugene raising cows, hazelnuts, and Douglas firs for Christmas trees and timber.

-"About ten plus years ago I started building sheds on the side when business was slow," he says.
-"My mother suggested I build a playhouse for my kids."
+“About 10-plus years ago I started building sheds on the side when business was slow,” he says.
+“My mother suggested I build a playhouse for my kids.”

-At first Kronke sold the playhouses fully assembled but quickly realized that most backyards couldn't handle delivery of a completed house, no matter how small.
-Pre-cut kits were the answer.
+At first Kronke sold the playhouses fully assembled but quickly realized that most back yards couldn’t handle delivery of a completed house, no matter how small.
+Pre-cut kits of fir lumber and plywood were the answer.
 Business grew when he added adult-size cabin kits.
-Kronke has shipped Oregon TimberWerks kits throughout the U.S. and as far away as a South Pacific island.
-But it remainsl a tiny operation.
+Kronke has shipped Oregon TimberWerks kits throughout the U.S. and as far away as a small South Pacific island.
+But the operation remains small.

 “It’s basically me,” says Kronke.
 “I can customize most anything because everything is built for the customer.
 I don’t have stacks of kits stored somewhere.”